Yiru-Jiao/GSSM/readme.md

-# Learning Collision Risk from Naturalistic Driving with Generalised Surrogate Safety Measures
+# Learning Collision Risk Proactively from Naturalistic Driving at Scale
 This study is being submitted and under review.
 A preprint is provided at [arXiv](https://arxiv.org/abs/2505.13556).
 Questions, suggestions, comments, and collaborations are welcome.
 Please feel free to reach out.

 <!-- ## Directory of dynamic figures